-As cute as it appears to be, the deer mouse (Peromyscus maniculatus) can actually be a very deadly creature.
+As cute as it appears to be, the deer mouse (Peromyscus maniculatus) can be a very deadly creature.
 As a carrier of hantavirus, a very serious disease affecting your lungs, this type of mouse has been found responsible for transmitting this serious illness and causing three deaths at Yosemite Park in 2012.

 With big eyes and prominent, leaf-like ears, the deer mouse is a deceptively cute creature.
-Its head and body measure about 2 to 3 inches long, and its tail is just as long as its body.
+Its head and body measure about two to three inches long, and its tail is just as long as its body.

 Although the deer mouse prefers woodlands and rural areas, it will also make its home in urban areas and cities.
-It may live about anywhere it finds a concealed home and nearby food, such as in underground burrows, brush piles, and weedy or grassy areas; under logs, stumps, or rocks; in abandoned dens of other animals, and in the natural cavities of trees.
+It may live about anywhere it finds a concealed home and nearby food, such as in underground burrows, brush piles, and weedy or grassy areas; under logs, stumps, or rocks; in abandoned dens of other animals, and the natural cavities of trees.

 This cute-looking rodent is the primary carrier of hantavirus in the U.S. Hantavirus is transmitted through the inhalation of contaminated air as well as through contact with mouse urine, feces, or the saliva of infected rodents.